 Joseph Smith hand selected a group of loyal followers in 1844, establishing a secretive group that became known as the Council of Fifty.
 The LDS Church today describes the organization as a “… group chaired by Joseph Smith with the purpose of laying the foundation for a theocracy in preparation for the millennial reign of Jesus Christ” (The Joseph Smith Papers, Administrative Records, Council of Fifty, Minutes, 2016).

 The group’s purpose was multi-faceted, including establishing a theocratic rule of government upon the Earth, supporting Smith’s run for the office of President of The United States, and exploring westward locations to succeed from the U.S. Government.
 The organization was meant to be the municipal department of the Kingdom of God upon the Earth, from which all law would emanate.

-Joseph was to rule the the theocratic kingdom with himself anointed as King, second only to the King of Kings, Christ himself.
-In similar fashion as Mormon temple covenants, new members were required to swear allegiance and accept related penalties.
-(The Mormon Hierarchy, Quinn, p.
-128-129)
+In some future state, Joseph envisioned himself as presiding over the theocratic kingdom anointed as King, second only to the King of Kings, Christ himself.
+In similar fashion as Mormon temple covenants, new members were required to swear allegiance and accept related penalties (The Mormon Hierarchy, Quinn, 128-129).

 BLOSSOM AS THE ROSE

 The Book of Mormon revolves around the notion that America is a land of promise for the House of Israel [Indians].
 Righteous Gentiles could of course gain adoption into the tribe, but the Lamanites alone were prophesied to “blossom as the rose” (D&C 49:24) prior to Christ’s return and reign from New Jerusalem.
 Mormonism’s first proselytizing mission was directed toward Native Americans in June 1830.